Human resources audit: where to start?

 Who should you entrust with your human resources audit?

-A human resources audit can be carried out in-house or by an external consultant.
+The HR audit can be carried out by an in-house team or by a specialized external consultant (recommended).

 The external HR consultant is a human resources professional, generally with a legal background and extensive experience in labor law and collective bargaining agreements.
 This makes him an immediately operational resource, adapted to the audit assignment.

-Using an external HR auditor brings a fresh, unbiased viewpoint, unlike an in-house team which risks lacking objectivity, not to mention time.
+Using an external auditor to carry out the HR audit brings a fresh, unbiased perspective, unlike an in-house team which risks lacking objectivity, not to mention time.

 The tasks of an HR consultant during an audit